CristinaMora/EnemyBehaviourFramework-2D/readme.md

   15. Assign the duplicated Animator Controller to the Animator component of the turret enemy.

-### Fourth Example: TikTik
+### Fourth Example: Spline Chicken

-Let's create an enemy from HollowKnight, the [TikTik](https://hollowknight.fandom.com/es/wiki/Tiktik), which moves along a platform, following its edge.
+Let's create an enemy from *HollowKnight*, the [TikTik](https://hollowknight.fandom.com/es/wiki/Tiktik), which moves along a platform, following its edge.
 For this example, we will use the chicken image:

 ![Chicken](./Manual/chicken.png)